rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 section (although they would still belong to the corresponding "subsection").
 And, because of that, the definition of the term "subsection" no longer applies as that "subsection" would then contain nodes which the "parent section" would not contain.
-As a result of that, such an inner section is not a subsection to that parent section, it would be something else instead.
+As a result, such an inner section is not a subsection to that parent section, it would be something else instead.
 That is, their relationship would change considerably.

 Note that a subset is not a subset, if it contains even one element that does not also belong to its parent set.
 Put differently, a subset is not a subset, if there is no guarantee that all elements of the subset are also elements of its parent set.
-That is, it must be guaranteed that such conditions can never occur.
+That is, it must be guaranteed that such conditions never occur.

 **CLARIFICATION**
 A section never is a subsection to itself.